observablehq/examples/custom-fixed-width/README.md

 See it live: https://observablehq.github.io/examples/custom-fixed-width/

-Using the Runtime API in vanilla JavaScript to embed a notebook, the container will resize to fit the content.
-Sometimes we instead want the content to fit the container, e.g. where the container size is specified by CSS.
-We can accomplish this by overriding the `width` variable in the standard library.
-In this example we create a library in which `width` is defined as the constant `640`, and then pass that library into the runtime.
+By default, `width` in an embedded notebook resolves to the [body’s client width](https://github.com/observablehq/stdlib/blob/master/src/width.js).
+Depending on where you embed a cell, you may wish redefine the value of `width`, *e.g.* to fit the cell’s container.
+We can accomplish this by [redefining](https://github.com/observablehq/runtime/blob/master/README.md#module_redefine) `width` in the embedded notebook as a fixed value such as 640px.
+(See also the [custom fluid width](../custom-fluid-width/) and [custom fluid width and height](../custom-fluid-width-and-height/) examples.)

-The behavior of this technique depends on how the notebook uses `width`.
-In this case, it sets the width of a canvas, so the canvas ends up 640px wide.
-In other notebooks, `width` is passed into an SVG’s `viewBox` attribute, which does not necessarily set the size of the SVG on the page; rather, it sets the internal coordinate system.
-In those cases you may need to both override `width` and explicitly style the container to have the same width.
+Note that in some notebooks, `width` is only used to set an SVG’s viewBox attribute, which does not set the size of the SVG on the page; it merely affects the SVG’s internal coordinate system.
+In this case you may need to both redefine `width` and explicitly style the container to have the desired width.

+Redefining `width` only affects the embedded notebook; it doesn’t change the value of `width` provided by the Observable standard library in transitive imports.
+For that, see the [custom library example](../custom-library).